ruckbeard/tasklist/README.md

 Ember.js app with Foundation

 This was an app made for a course that allows the user to create a task list.
-User can edit, delete, or toggle status completed status for the task.
+User can edit, delete, or toggle completed status for the task.